jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 ---

 Lambda expression is very handy, but there're some restrictions -- it can't be overloaded and it can't call itself.
 Well, only at language level.
-It's completely doable to overload lambdas and make it recursive-enabled, in a library fashion.
+Remember we're talking about c++?
+It's fairly easy to overload lambdas and make it recursive-enabled in a library fashion.

 ### Recursive Lambda in C++11

-Surely you can already use lambda recursively in c++11, with the help of `std::function`.
+Of course, you can already use lambda recursively in c++11, with the help of `std::function`.

 {% highlight c++ %}
 std::function<int(int)> factorial = [&factorial](int i)